Carbohydrate Foods and Health

 AT RIGHT–representations of how glucose is organized in food:

-*Soluble fiber is extremely important to the health of the gut-lining and is beneficial to mental health too.
-For the whole story on fiber, check out the page An Epidemic of Absence.
+*Soluble fiber is extremely important to the health of the gut-lining and is beneficial to mental/behavioral health too.
+By and large, Americans eat for too little fiber — about three-fold less than what is recommended by the U.S.D.A.
+For the whole story on fiber, check out the page Fiber: The Epidemic of Absence.

 Healthy Shopping with Kids